Garden City Middle School

 We would like to take this opportunity to thank you for expressing your interest in joining the tradition that is Garden City Wrestling.
 Here at the middle school we are excited about the upcoming season.

-All athletes are welcomed to become a part of the team and no prior wrestling experience is required.
+No prior wrestling experience is required.
 We only ask that you come eager to work hard every single day.

 Having all been student athletes we know the dedication and determination it takes to be successful in both school and athletics.
 As a staff we are looking for young men who possess a diligent work ethic, dedication to their team and sport, and most importantly a positive attitude both on and off the mat.